HarrisonAllen/pebble-gbc-graphics/README.md

 # Introduction
 This library allows you to create graphics for your watchface, app, or game (almost) exactly like the Game Boy Color renders them.
 It is compatible with all Pebbles.

+*NEW* I'm working on implementing `pebble-gbc-graphics-advanced`, with the goal of getting closer to GBA graphics.
+So far, this new library has:
+* 4bpp tiles.
+In other words, there are now up to 16 colors per tile!

 ## In This Repo
 * [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) - App - pebble-gbc-graphics v1.2.0
     * A barebones implementation of the graphics library, you can use this as a template!